tianluyuan/acem/README.md

 # acem

-`acem` is a Python package designed for generation of Cherenkov light yield profiles from particle showers.
+`acem` (Approximate Cherenkov emission model) is a Python package designed for generation of Cherenkov light yield profiles from particle showers.
 One of the main goals is to more accurately include shower-to-shower fluctuations while preserving model simplicity.

 ## Installation